 Under both the Basic Grant and Concentration Grant formulas, once school district pass the threshold percentage of poor children required to receive funding, they receive the same amount of money per poor child regardless of how many poor children they serve.
 In other words, a school district with 15 percent of children in poverty gets the same amount of money per poor child as a school district with 99 percent of children in poverty—despite considerable evidence that it costs more to educate students in schools with high poverty rates.

 Concentration Grant funds are provided on top of money a school district receives through the Basic Grant formula.
-In fiscal year 2013, $1.3 billion, or about 9 percent of Title I funding, will be distributed through the Concentration formula.
+In fiscal year 2014, $1.4 billion, or about 9 percent of Title I funding, was distributed through the Concentration formula.

 The Targeted Assistance Grant formula is different: Rather than providing the same amount of Title I funding per poor child, it provides more money per child as a district’s poverty rate increases, so that higher-poverty school districts get more money per poor child than lower ones do.